mobgen/halo-documentation/pages/android/api-core/android_core_gradle_plugin_options.md

 ```

 In the case you want different configurations for different variants, you can enable it with this configuration.
 You have to put the same configuration with services and clientId/clientSecret as you do in the global config.
 Both kind of configurations cannot be mixed.
+In this example we have three differente flavours: dev, qa and prod:

 ```groovy
 halo {